-On my first visit through Zion National Park, the very first hike I attempted to do was Angels Landing, and spoiler, I couldn’t, because for me, it seemed to be too dangerous.
+On my first visit through Zion National Park, the very first hike I attempted to do was Angels Landing, and spoiler, I couldn’t finish it, because for me, it seemed to be too dangerous.
 I have tried other hikes within Zion National Park, so in this post, there is good news, which is:

 - While Angels Landing is dangerous, most people who try it, do it well.